 If a person drives a mechanically propelled vehicle on a road or other public place without due care and attention, or without reasonable consideration for other persons using the road or place, he is guilty of an offence.

-The Crown Prosecution Service includes driving through puddles where it causes other road users to get splashed and soaking wet.
+The Crown Prosecution Service includes driving through puddles where it causes other road users to get splashed and get 'puddle soaking wet'.

 Section 3 of the Road Traffic Act includes a few other laws that motorists may be unaware of.
 They include fines for driving offences such as: